 Like most of our fellow movie lovers who didn’t get to see this film in theaters, we were excited when we heard that the summer’s biggest blockbuster, Transformers was making it’s way to DVD as one of the many this October.

-We both fondly remember the 80’s cartoon and the toys from our childhood (although I am a bigger fan of both), and had heard rave reviews from both guys and gals about this updated non-animated version.
+We both fondly remember “The Transformers” (TV) and the toys from our childhood (although I am a bigger fan of both), and had heard rave reviews from both guys and gals about this updated non-animated version.
 But, would this be another Spider-Man (2002) type fiasco, where we were the only ones who didn’t enjoy the way Hollywood trashed our childhood pals, or would we instead be eager to jump on the ever-growing bandwagon clamoring for a Transformers sequel?
 We couldn’t wait to find out.

 And Transformers again shows why – he is one of the few able to share the audience with the robots as a partner, rather than seeming to fight them for screen time.
 Maybe this is due more to the filmmaker’s firmly establishing him as the main star of the film more than anything else.
 Be that as it may, he still manages to keep the viewers interested in his plight as the film continues, despite getting off to a bit of a rocky start with the viewers in the beginning of the film.